--> Skip to main content

 Quotes from Paramarthasara of Abhinavagupta

 A 10 th century spiritual work, Paramarthasara of Abhinavagupta is dedicated to monistic Shaivism.
 Just as juice, jaggery and sugar are only different states of the same thing, namely sugarcane, so do all beings abide in the supreme Lord in different states or forms.
 In the kindled light of the Self, stirred up by the wind of contemplation, the imaginations of the aspirant are sacrificed and he becomes one with that light.
 The Supreme Lord seems still when the various elements are still, glad when they are glad, gloomy when they are gloomy, but truly he is not so.
 When by virtue of the store of gems of supreme wisdom, collected in the treasure house of the mystic heart, the state of Maheshwara is reached; one realizes ‘I am in all.
 Hence, what misfortunes can befall, and by whom?’
-Paramarthasara of Abhinavagupta
+Paramarthasara of Abhinavagupta Abhinavagupta was a prominent Indian philosopher, mystic, and aesthetician who lived in Kashmir during the 10th-11th century CE.
+He was a pro

 Sindhara Teej In Shravan Month

 Sindhara Teej is the first of the three Teej festivals observed in North India .
-In 2024, the date of Sindhara Teej is August 7.
+In 2025, the date of Sindhara Teej is July 27.
 It is also known as Hariyali Teej and is observed three days after the Shravan Amavasya or Hariyali Amavasya.
 Singhara Teej is dedicated to the worship of Lord Shiva and Goddess Parvati.
 Sindhara Teej is also dedicated to the monsoon rains and new lush green nature.
 The festival is mainly observed in Bihar, Jharkhand, Rajasthan, Gujarat , Uttar Pradesh and Madhya Pradesh.
 Special prayers and pujas dedicated to Goddess Parvati are performed on the day.
 Women wear green colored dresses and green bangles resembling the lush green nature.
 Women also paint their hands with new Mehandi or henna designs.
 It is a sort of thanksgiving to Mother Nature.
 Numerous songs praising Lord Shiva and Goddess Parvati and those praising Mother Nature are sung on the day.

 Jyoti Bheemeshwara Amavasya Vratam In Karnataka - Pathi Sanjeevani Puja Vrat Dedicated Shiva - Parvati

 Observed by women, Jyoti Bheemeshwara Amavasya Vratam, or Pathi Sanjeevini Puja takes place on the Ashada Amavasya (No moon day in Ashada).
-In 2024, Jyothi Bheemeshwara Amavasya Vratam date is August 4.
+In 2025, Jyothi Bheemeshwara Amavasya Vratam date is July 24.
 The Vrata is dedicated to Lord Shiva and Goddess Parvati.
 It is observed by women for the long life of male members in the family.
 Unmarried women also perform it to get good husbands.
 This Vrata is popularly known as Bheemana Amavasya Vratam.
 Pathi Sanjeevini Puja is performed for the long life of husbands by married women.
 The Vratam is observed for nine consecutive years and on the final year a lamp (Deepam) is given to brothers or other male members by women.
 Special Thambittu Deepa and two Kalikamba lamps are prepared on the day by women.
 The two Kalikamba lamps represent Lord Shiva and Goddess Parvati.
 Therefore the observance is also known as Deepastambha Pooja.
-Another unique ritual on the day is the preparation of Kadabus or dough balls with coins hidden in it
+Another unique ritual on the day is the preparation of Kadabus or dough balls with coins hidden in it.

-Deepastambha Pooja 2024 date - Deepasthambham Amavasya Pooja In Karnataka
+Deepastambha Pooja 2025 date - Deepasthambham Amavasya Pooja In Karnataka

 Deepastambha Puja, also known as Deepasthambham Amavasya Pooja, is an important observance undertaken by women in Karnataka in India.
-Deepastambha Pooja 2024 date is August 4.
+Deepastambha Pooja 2025 date is July 24.
 It is observed on the no moon day (Amavas) in the Kannada month of Ashada (July – August) and is a unique Kannadiga ritual.
 On the day women pray for the well being of male members in the family – husbands and brothers.
 The ritual is also known as Bheemana Amavasya Vrata.
 Deepastambha Puja is dedicated to Lord Shiva and Goddess Parvati.
 Married women perform it for the long life of husbands and brothers.
 Unmarried women for getting a good husband.
 A pair of lamps made by women on the day using mud known as Kalikamba represents Lord Shiva and Goddess Parvati on the day.
 Special pujas are done on the auspicious day to appease them.
-Thambittu Deepa or Thambittu lamp made from flour is made on the occasion and lit to cool all bad emotions like anger, frustration etc. It is these lamps that give the ritual th
+Thambittu Deepa or Thambittu lamp made from flour is made on the occasion and lit to cool all bad emotions like anger, frustration etc. It is these lamps that give the ritual the

 Dos and Don’ts of watching Solar Eclipse – Precautions while viewing Surya Grahan